 If your cat is drawn to the warmth and view of the window, close the blinds.
-If she likes to snack, make sure the counters are clean and there are no dishes in the sink.
-If she likes to prowl the countertops, cover them with aluminum foil to provide an unpleasant, but harmless, texture.
+If they like to snack, make sure the counters are clean and there are no dishes in the sink.
+If your cat likes to prowl the countertops, temporarily cover them with aluminum foil to provide an unpleasant but harmless texture.

 Step 4: Provide playtime, every day.

 Your cat needs to exercise for at least 10 minutes twice per day.
 Playing together will increase your bond and provide stimulation so Kitty won’t be so tempted by the interesting countertops.
 Try some tried-and-true kitty classics, like chasing a string or spraying toys with liquid catnip.